 ii Paternity leave

-The father of a newborn child is entitled to seven days leave, which must be used within six weeks of the date of birth of the child.
-Similar rules as in case of maternity leave apply.
+The father of a newborn child is entitled to seven days' leave, which must be used within six weeks of the date of birth of the child.
+Similar rules to those in respect of maternity leave apply.

 iii Parental leave